Board of Directors

 Washington Trails Association's Board of Directors is a volunteer board made up of people who love the outdoors and believe in WTA's mission to protect hiking trails and ensure everyone has access to the outdoors.
 The WTA board helps establish the strategic priorities for the organization.

-Jennifer Faubion — President
+Jennifer Faubion — VP, Governance

 Mike is a Partner at Perkins Coie where he practices environmental law.
 Mike joined WTA's board in 2015, and also serves on the board of One Less Mountain, serving the needs of homeless veterans.
 He has hiked, snowshoed and skied all over Washington, and can often be found in the Alpine Lakes wilderness.